*This post contains Amazon affiliate links.*

 This one, hands down is a favorite of mine.
 “My name is Lena, and I am the color of cinnamon.
 Mom says she could eat me up.”
 Kids will love the comparison of skin color to food.
 My daughter read the book and tried to find the brown character that most closely resembled herself.

-Another kudos for this book is the diversity in the names of the characters (Jo-Jin, Kyle, Carlos, Rosita, Candy, Lucy Mr. Pellegrio)
+Another kudos for this book is the diversity in the names of the characters (Jo-Jin, Kyle, Carlos, Rosita, Candy, Lucy Mr. Pellegrio).
+The Colors of Us was one of the first books I purchased for my children.

 I Am Mixed by Garcelle Beauvais